zcash/halo2/book/src/background/groups.md

 > TODO: is this positionally binding?

-## Diffie--Hellman
+## Diffie-Hellman

-An example of a protocol that uses cryptographic groups is Diffie--Hellman key agreement [[DH1976]].
+An example of a protocol that uses cryptographic groups is Diffie-Hellman key agreement [[DH1976]].
 The Diffie--Hellman protocol is a method for two users, Alice and Bob, to generate a shared private key.
 It proceeds as follows: